mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 Handling errors inside the callback
 -----------------------------------

-Drivers MUST document that the callback MUST NOT silently handle errors that do not have the "TransientTransactionError" label without allowing such errors to propagate.
-Such errors may abort the transaction on the server.
+Drivers MUST document that the callback MUST NOT silently handle command errors without allowing such errors to propagate.
+Command errors may abort the transaction on the server, and an attempt to commit the transaction will be rejected with ``NoSuchTransaction`` error.

 For example, ``DuplicateKeyError`` is an error that aborts a transaction on the server.
 If the callback catches ``DuplicateKeyError`` and does not re-throw it,